-In 2015, overall the Board carried out its typical supervisory duties as established by Italian legislation on (I) observance of the Law and of the memorandum of association, including observance of principles of proper administration in carrying out corporate activities, (II) adequacy of the organisational structure, (III) adequacy and effectiveness of the Internal Audit and Risk Management System and (IV) suitability of the company's administrative-accounting system; (V) methods of concrete implementation of the rules of corporate governance set out by the code of conduct with which the Company has declared it complies; and (VI) the financial disclosure process and legal auditing of the annual and consolidated accounts (Article 7.P.3 and Comment to Article 8 of the Corporate Governance Code).
+In 2017, overall the Board carried out its typical supervisory duties as established by Italian legislation for the Board of Statutory Auditors on (I) observance of the Law and of the memorandum of association, including observance of principles of proper administration in carrying out corporate activities, (II) adequacy of the organisational structure, (III) adequacy and effectiveness of the Internal Audit and Risk Management System and (IV) suitability of the company's administrative-accounting system; (V) methods of concrete implementation of the rules of corporate governance set out by the code of conduct with which the Company has declared it complies; (VI) the financial disclosure process and legal auditing of the annual and consolidated accounts, and (VII), in this context, compliance with the provisions of Legislative Decree no. 254 of December 30, 2016, which implemented Directive 2014/95/EU on non-financial information and information on diversity (Article 7.P.3 and Comment to Article 8 of the Corporate Governance Code).
 It also verified implementation of the provisions pursuant to Article 114, paragraph 2 of the Consolidated Law on Finance relating to communication obligations.
 The Board of Statutory Auditors also monitored the independence of the auditing firm verifying both observance of the provisions applicable on the matter, and the nature and quantity of the services other than the accounting and auditing provided to Terna and to its subsidiaries by PricewaterhouseCoopers S.p.A. and the entities belonging to its network.

-The Board of Statutory Auditors verified the proper application of the criteria and procedures adopted by the Board of Directors for evaluating the independence of its members and also analysed the implementation of the regulations pursuant to Legislative Decree no. 231/01 and of the Regulations for the Executive in charge of the preparation of the company's accounting documents pursuant to Italian Law no. 262/05.
-In 2015, the Board of Statutory Auditors, through its Chairman, was recipient of the results of the audits on the Head of the Audit Department and the statutory auditors regularly attended the meetings of the Board of Directors and the Audit Risk and Corporate Governance Committee and also - the Chairman - participated in the meetings of the Remuneration Committee ensuring appropriate involvement of the Board of Statutory Auditors in many internal procedures.
+The Board of Statutory Auditors verified the proper application of the criteria and procedures adopted by the Board of Directors for evaluating the independence of its members and also analysed the implementation of the regulations pursuant to Legislative Decree no. 231/01 and of the Regulations for the Manager charged with preparing the Company's financial reports pursuant to Italian Law no. 262/05.

+In 2017, the Board of Statutory Auditors, through its Chairman, was recipient of the results of the audits on the Head of the Audit Department and the statutory auditors regularly attended the meetings of the Board of Directors and the Audit Risk and Corporate Governance Committee and also - the Chairman - participated in the meeting of the Remuneration Committee ensuring appropriate involvement of the Board of Statutory Auditors in many internal procedures.

-In carrying out its activity, the Board of Statutory Auditors was coordinated with the Audit Unit and with the Control, Risk and Corporate Governance Committee according to the terms included in the previous "Section XI: Internal Audit System" (Articles 8.C.4 and 8.C.5 of the Corporate Governance Code), with the Supervisory Board pursuant to Legislative Decree no. 231/01, with the Executive in charge of the preparation of the company's accounting documents pursuant to Law no. 262/05, as well as with the Boards of Statutory Auditors of the holding company and with the auditing firm, exchanging relevant information to perform their respective duties.
+In carrying out its activity, the Board of Statutory Auditors was coordinated with the Audit Unit and with the Control, Risk and Corporate Governance Committee according to the terms included in the previous "Section XI: Internal Audit System" (Articles 8.C.5 and 8.C.6 of the Corporate Governance Code), with the Supervisory Board pursuant to Legislative Decree no. 231/01, with the Manager charged with preparing the Company's financial reports pursuant to Law no. 262/05, as well as with the Boards of Statutory Auditors of the holding company and with the auditing firm, exchanging relevant information to perform their respective duties.